MakerSeldon/SimpleOpenVentilator/README.md

 - Nurses / PA's
 - Makers to help
 - Funding for parts & help
+- Bitcoin Account for donations
+- Accounting Method to show expenditures

 # System Diagram
 - Diagram is incomplete.
 Needs reviewing